 Climate and weather data

-Near real-time South African weather data is available from the South African Weather Service (SAWS) and the Agricultural Resource Council (ARC), with each maintaining a set of automatic weather stations across the country.
+Near real-time measured South African weather data is primarily available from the South African Weather Service (SAWS) and the Agricultural Resource Council (ARC), with each maintaining a set of automatic weather stations across the country.
 These data need to be paid for, although special conditions exist, for example, if you are busy with postgraduate studies.

 SOURCES OF WEATHER DATA